 In last week’s 0.9 release we added support in Rancher for users to create new deployment environments that can be shared with colleagues.
-These environments are called projects, and are an extension of the GitHub OAuth integration we added to Rancher last month.
+These docker environments are called projects, and are an extension of the GitHub OAuth integration we added to Rancher last month.
 The focus of projects is to allow teams to collaborate on Docker environments, and since our user management is connected with GitHub today, we leverage standard GitHub abstractions, such as users, teams and organizations, to support Rancher Projects.

 (If you haven’t read my earlier post on GitHub OAuth on Rancher, I would recommend you to read it as it provides an introduction to Rancher authentication using GitHub.)